P7h/FutureLearn__Learn_to_Code_for_Data_Analysis/README.md

 # FutureLearn "Learn to Code for Data Analysis"
+---

-My Jupyter Notebooks and other notes of FutureLearn MOOC "Learn to Code for Data Analysis".
+Jupyter Notebooks and other notes of FutureLearn MOOC "Learn to Code for Data Analysis".

 ## Introduction
-My Jupyter Notebooks and other notes of FutureLearn MOOC for [Learn to Code for Data Analysis](https://www.futurelearn.com/courses/learn-to-code) by Michel Wermelinger, Rob Griffiths & Tony Hirst in association with The Open University (OU).<br>
+Jupyter Notebooks and other notes of FutureLearn MOOC for [Learn to Code for Data Analysis](https://www.futurelearn.com/courses/learn-to-code) by Michel Wermelinger, Rob Griffiths & Tony Hirst in association with The Open University (OU).<br>
-I took this course when it ran the first time between 08th May, 2017 till 11th July, 2017 [duration of 4 weeks].<br>
+This course is of 4 weeks duration.
+I took this course when it ran the first time starting on 08th May, 2017.<br>

-There were quizzes on every important topic, and also decent number of hands-on exercises in this course.
+There were quizzes on every important topic, and also a decent number of hands-on exercises and one project in each week in this course.

 ## Topics